MFE 404 is a finance foundation course. Unlike a similar MBA course, MFE 404 is geared half towards technical, data, and computer programming skills.

 My class is difficult.
 You can watch fun Ted talks or easy PBS shows yourself without me, as can anyone who is not attending business school.
 I am here to convey a rigorous and difficult subject matter, not to entertain you.
 Do not confuse me for an employee, for customer service, or for tech support.
 I am a professor of finance.

 Your education is your job.
 I am only here to help you if you want to learn the material.
-It is difficult.
-I don't deliver knowledge or silicon implants.
+Again, the material is difficult.
+I don't deliver knowledge via silicon implants.
 My job is to help you if you want to learn, and do so in any reasonable way I can.
 I take this very seriously.
 My TAs and I are here to help.
 Talk to the TAs and/or me me when you have problems.
 Make use of the TAs' perspective.
 If you worry that you are one of the weaker students, I will personally (from my budget) pay to get you extra 1-on-1 tutoring help with a TA.
-Come and see me.
+Talk to me.
 There will be no excuses that you did not have the help you needed.
 Where there is a will, there is a way (and we will pave it for you but not walk it for you).

-But, again, it is entirely your responsibility to learn.
+So, again, it is entirely your responsibility to learn.
 I can only aid you in your endeavor to learn.
 I want to help you learn, to the best of my own ability.
 This is why I want to be a finance professor in the first place—to help students who really do want to learn to actually learn.
 I could care less about students who think it is my job to entertain them or to make them understand.
 It is the students' obligation to lean the material, not mine.
 I already know the material.
 And I do not repeat my classes in private, e.g., because you were busy with other things.

 In the end, it is up to you what you make of this course.
 You should try your best to stay on top of the current material, and take advantage of all resources offered to you.
 If you find yourself seriously behind, consider hiring a tutor—the earlier the better.
 Beginning one week before the exam may be too late.
 If you cannot afford hiring a tutor, talk to me.
 I have contributed to paying for tutors for students who want to learn and who could not afford one.
 Again, my goal is to help, in any way possible, those who want and deserve to be helped.
 I love to teach such students.
 It's what I want to do in my life.